Two meters? One meter plus? Social distancing rules prompt fierce debate in U.K.

 Richard Caring, a high-end restaurateur who runs the Annabel’s Club and The Ivy chain, told the Mail on Sunday that the government’s two-meter rule was “killing the country.”

-It’s not just publicans and posh club owners calling for halving the social distance regulations.
-Top Tories in Johnson’s own Conservative Party have been pushing him to close the space gap — as have economists who are watching millions of jobs lost as Britain falls into its deepest recession since the Great Frost of 1709.
+It’s not just publicans and posh club owners calling for halving the required social distance.
+Top Tories in Johnson’s own Conservative Party have been pushing him to close the space gap — as have economists who are watching millions of jobs being lost as Britain falls into its deepest recession since the Great Frost of 1709.

 Conservative lawmaker John Redwood said in Parliament last week, “Given that the scientific advice is mixed and muddled, and given that the economic and business advice is overwhelming and clear, why don’t ministers today announce the halving of the distance, ask business to put in other measures, including protective clothing and screens where appropriate?”